 The Division recognises and has embedded the expectations of current equality legislation, by ensuring that the module is as accessible as possible by design.
 Additional alternative arrangements for students with Inclusive Learning Plans (ILPs)/declared disabilities will be made on an individual basis, in consultation with the relevant policies and support services.

-The inclusive practices in the guidance (see Annex B Appendix A) have been considered in order to support all students In the following areas:
+The inclusive practices in the guidance (see Annex B Appendix A) have been considered in order to support all students.
+In the following areas:

 a) Accessible resources and curriculum